DorianCoding/OCSP-server/README.md

 > [!CAUTION]
 > Config.toml should be read-only for the script and inaccessible for others because it contains dbpassword.
-> Intermediate certificate key should be held secret, must be read-only for the script and inaccessible to anyone else.
-The intermediate certificate should be world-readonly, including to the script.
+> Intermediate/Signer certificate key should be held secret, must be read-only for the script and inaccessible to anyone else.
+The intermediate/Signer certificate should be world-readonly, including to the script.
 > As a service, the script will use a brand-new user called pycert.
 This ensures system integrity and protection.
 All the filesystem is locked by systemd except the cache folder.
 > The responder will reply to any certificate that are present in the database, whatever they are currently expired or not.